pivotal/docs-tap/partials/application-accelerator/_configuration.hbs.md

 Where:

-- `GIT-REPO-URL` is the URL, it must include `https://` or `git@` at the beginning, of a Git repository that contains manifest YAML files for the accelerators that you want to have managed.
+- `GIT-REPO-URL` is the URL of a Git repository that contains manifest YAML files for the accelerators that you want to have managed.
+The URL must start with `https://` or `git@`.
   See the following for manifest examples.
 You can specify a `sub_path` if necessary and also a `secret_ref` if the repository requires authentication.
 If not needed, then leave these additional properties out.
 See the following for the configuration of [Git credentials secret](#creating-git-credentials).

 ### <a id="functional-considerations"></a> Functional and Organizational Considerations

-Any accelerator manifest that is defined under the `GIT-REPO-URL`, and optional `sub_path`, is picked up by the kapp-controller App.
+Any accelerator manifest that is defined under the `GIT-REPO-URL` and optional `sub_path` is picked up by the kapp-controller app.
 If there are multiple manifests at the defined `GIT-REPO-URL`, they are all watched for changes and displayed to the user as a merged catalog.

-As an example of this, say you have two manifests containing multiple accelerator or fragment definitions, `manifest-1.yaml` and `manifest-2.yaml`, are on the same path in the organizational considerations.
-The resulting catalog is (`manifest-1.yaml` + `manifest-2.yaml`)
+For example: Say you have two manifests containing multiple accelerator or fragment definitions, `manifest-1.yaml` and `manifest-2.yaml`, on the same path in the organizational considerations.
+The resulting catalog is (`manifest-1.yaml` + `manifest-2.yaml`).

 ## <a id="examples-creating-acc"></a> Examples for creating accelerators

 ### <a id="examples-minimal"></a> A minimal example for creating an accelerator

-A minimal example might look as the following manifest:
+A minimal example might look like the following manifest:

 > spring-cloud-serverless.yaml